Understanding the mechanism of how the stock market works

 Step 5: Invest in your desired stocks when the price point is right for you.

-Step 6: Monitor the graphs of all stocks you invest in.
+Step 6: Monitor the graphs and performance of all stocks you invest in.

 In the stock market, the prices of all assets are driven by demand and supply.
 Shares are traded freely on stock exchanges which execute buy orders by matching them with sell orders and vice versa.